Our Orchard

 Goji Berry

-Farm Park Orchard Honeybees
+Rio Grande Farm Park Honeybees

 Our bees are currently cared for by our staff members.
 We adhere to the principles of natural beekeeping, meaning that our bee care practices prioritize the health of our hives over honey production.

-The Farm Park has previously hosted multiple workshops about hive care and queen bee identification led by local bee-keeping experts.
+The Farm Park has hosted multiple workshops about hive care and queen bee identification led by local bee-keeping experts.
 In the future, we hope to begin harvesting honey for community use.